Herald: A Natural Language Annotated Lean 4 Dataset: Methodology

-\textbf{Example} we might rewrite “If AA, then BB” as “BB holds given AA”. \item{\textbf{Abstract Concept Substitution}} In some cases, lengthy or detailed informal statements can be rephrased using more abstract or higher-level mathematical concepts.

-\textbf{Example} Statement as `For given matrix $A$, there exists a matrix $B$, such that $A B = B A = I$' would be replaced with a more concise, abstract expression or concept like `$A$ is non-degenerate'. \item{\textbf{Omission of Implicit Condition}} In natural language mathematical discourse, especially in textbooks and research papers, certain conditions are often omitted because they are considered obvious or conventionally understood by the reader.

-\textbf{Example} A theorem might not explicitly mention the requirement that a function be continuous if that is implied by the context. \item{\textbf{Multi-linguistic Translation}} We generate additional informal statements by translating the formal statements into Chinese, French and Russian.
-This results in a set of informal statements that represent how theorems might be articulated in a different linguistic context. \end{itemize}
+\begin{itemize}[leftmargin=*] \item{\textbf{Logical Equivalence Rewriting}} For each formal statement, we generate several logically equivalent informal statements.
+For example, we might rewrite ``If AA, then BB" as ``BB holds given AA." \item{\textbf{Abstract Concept Substitution}} In some cases, lengthy or detailed informal statements can be rephrased using more abstract or higher-level mathematical concepts.
+For example, the statement `For given matrix $A$, there exists a matrix $B$, such that $A B = B A = I$' would be replaced with a more concise, abstract expression or concept like `$A$ is non-degenerate'. \item{\textbf{Omission of Implicit Condition}} In natural language mathematical discourse, particularly in textbooks and research papers, certain conditions are often omitted because they are considered obvious or conventionally understood by the reader.
+For example, a theorem might not explicitly mention the requirement that a function be continuous if that is implied by the context. \item{\textbf{Multi-linguistic Translation}} We generate additional informal statements by translating the formal statements into Chinese, French and Russian.
+This results in a set of informal statements that represent how theorems might be articulated in a different language. \end{itemize}